Laura Fuentes

 Leftover Turkey Pot Pie Soup

-If you’re looking for a way to use leftover Thanksgiving turkey that doesn’t involve a sandwich or want a hearty meal to feed the family, this is the recipe.
+If you're looking for a way to use leftover Thanksgiving turkey that doesn't involve a sandwich or want a hearty meal to feed the family, this turkey pot pie soup is the answer.

 How to Make Turkey Pot Pie Soup